yirikus/sluzby3/README.md

-# sluzby3
-sluzby 3.0
+#sluzby 3.0

-Web Appliaction for overtime planning for hospital employees
+Web Appliaction for overtime planning for hospital employees.
+It is a port from previous two versions which were written as desktop Swing application.

-Required features
+##Required features
 - single user (one user obtains overtime preferences from employees and creates full shedule in this webapp)
 - semi-automatic shedule creation
   -best effort algorithm fills days that were not prefered by any employee